BroadbandForum/usp/specification/index.md

 | Mark Tabry  | Google | mtab@google.com | Contributor
 | Klaus Wich | Huawei | klaus.wich@huawei.com | Contributor

-# Executive Summary
+## Executive Summary

 <a id="executive_summary" />

 This document describes the architecture, protocol, and data model that builds an intelligent User Services Platform.
 It is targeted towards application developers, application service providers, CPE vendors, consumer electronics manufacturers, and broadband and mobile network providers who want to expand the value of the end user’s network connection and their connected devices.

-The term “connected device” is a broad one, applying to the vast array of network connected CPE, consumer electronics, and computing resources that today’s consumers are using at an increasing rate.
-With the advent of “smart” platforms (phones, tablets, and wearables) plus the emerging Internet of Things, the number of connected devices the average user or household contains is growing by several orders of magnitude.
+The term "connected device" is a broad one, applying to the vast array of network connected CPE, consumer electronics, and computing resources that today’s consumers are using at an increasing rate.
+With the advent of "smart" platforms (phones, tablets, and wearables) plus the emerging Internet of Things, the number of connected devices the average user or household contains is growing by several orders of magnitude.

 In addition, users of the fixed and mobile broadband network are hungry for advanced broadband and intelligent cloud services.
 As this desire increases, users are turning towards over-the-top providers to consume the entertainment, productivity, and storage applications they want.

 These realities have created an opportunity for CE vendors, application developers, and broadband and mobile network providers.
 These connected devices and services need to be managed, monitored, troubleshot, and controlled in an easy to develop and interoperable way.
 A unified framework for these is attractive if we want to enable providers, developers, and vendors to create value for the end user.
 The goal should be to create system for developing, deploying, and supporting these services for end users on the platform created by their connectivity and components, that is, to be able to treat the connected user herself as a platform for applications.

 This is not the first time this problem has surfaced, however.
-When the Broadband Forum created the CPE WAN Management Protocol - commonly known by its document number, “TR-069” - this same need existed, focused on managing and deploying the end user’s gateway and other home networking equipment, adding value for the end user and reducing costs for providers.
+When the Broadband Forum created the CPE WAN Management Protocol - commonly known by its document number, "TR-069" - this same need existed, focused on managing and deploying the end user’s gateway and other home networking equipment, adding value for the end user and reducing costs for providers.
 With the advent of CWMP, this created a new market for CPE management.
 As the protocol matured, it added the ability to extend the capabilities of user’s CPE through software modules, and the ability to manage and monitor any device in the home by its proxy mechanism.
 Coupled with robust and standardized data model covering a wide variety of domains, this flagship of the Broadband Forum has of the writing of this document reached over 350 million devices world-wide.

 This new world of the connected user as a platform provides the perfect opportunity to leverage the expertise and experience gained with CWMP.
 This allows us to improve on, evolve, and expand the use cases of CWMP including: